pandas-dev/pandas/doc/source/development/extending.rst

 in order to achieve its goal, since there are several alternative ways of achieving similar results.

-However, the details of numpy's dispatch logic are not entirely simple, and there nuances which you should be aware of.
-For that reason, and in order to make it easier to create new pandas extensions, we will now cover some of possible approaches of dealing with numpy.

 The first alternative, and the simplest, is to simply provide an `__array__` method for your ExtensionArray.
 This is a standard numpy function documented here (TBD), which must return a numpy array equivalent of your ExtensionArray.